-Online Class: You will be expected to login to Moodle regularly.
+Online Class: You will be expected to login to Moodle at least 3 times a week.
 It is extremely important that you login on the day that classes begin at Missouri Western.
 You will be asked to confirm your attendance during the first week of class and by doing so also confirm that you have read the syllabus and gained an oversight of the Moodle environment and class requirements.
-You are expected to submit all required work and participate in group work as stated on the syllabus and within the Moodle environment.
+You are expected to submit all required work.